 6. No Excess Serum to Worry About

 I guess I’m a little different.
-From what I’ve read online, many actually like sheet mask to come with excess serum so that they could store and use it over the next few days as moisturizer.
+From what I’ve read online, many actually like sheet mask to come with excess serum so that they could store and use it over the next few days as a moisturizer.

-I actually dislike it because I find it a hassle to find container for the excess.
+I actually dislike it because I find it a hassle to find a container for the excess.
 Throwing it away would be wasteful too.
 So I was often left with a dilemma and soon I found myself less willing to use these face masks.

 Luckily, Nature Republic Shea Butter Mask doesn’t come with excess serum.
 Everything was absorbed into the sheet paper (remember, no drip) and I didn’t have to worry about anything except placing it onto my face.